Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 COGS usually does not include:

 The exact classification matters, but what matters more is consistency.
-If you don’t track COGS correctly, you can’t trust gross margin—and you can’t diagnose profitability.
+If you want to trust gross margin, you need accurate COGS calculations—and if you don’t track COGS correctly, you can’t diagnose profitability.

 Why Gross Margin Matters More Than Revenue